Verizon is aiming to increase connectivity between organisations with a private IP network to more than 100 data centers worldwide.

 “Verizon's new Software Defined Interconnect addresses one of the leading issues for organisations by improving colocation access,” adds IDC group vice president Courtney Monroe.

-“This offer facilitates a reduction in network and connectivity costs for accessing colocation data centres, while promoting agility and innovation for enterprises.
-This represents a competitive advantage for Verizon as it applies SDN technology to improve interconnecting its Private IP MPLS network globally.”
+“This offer facilitates a reduction in network and connectivity costs for accessing colocation data centers, while promoting agility and innovation for enterprises.
+This represents a competitive advantage for Verizon as it applies SDN technology to improve interconnecting its Private IP MPLS network globally.

 Verizon's private Multiprotocol Label Switching (MPLS) network is also growing rapidly year-over-year.
 The company says that the adoption of colocation services continues to proliferate, as more businesses grapple with complex cloud deployments to achieve greater efficiency, flexibility and additional functionality in data management.